 Advanced climbers will usually fit their shoes even more on the snug side.
 Again, removing shoes between climbs at this point becomes even more critical, but a snug shoe will give the most precision and control on small holds.
 Snug shoes should not be painful in most cases as long as they aren't worn for long periods.
 For best performance, it's best if their foot fills the shoe.
 Many downturned shoes are going to feel less comfortable than all-around kids shoes, due to their snug and aggressive shape.

 Lace, Velcro, or Slipper

 Climbing shoe companies use different types of rubber compounds in their shoes.
-A shoe that is designed for edging may have a harder, more dense rubber to help it keep its edge, while a shoe made for slabs may have a softer compound that will stick better on some nuanced holds but may wear faster.
+A shoe that is designed for edging may have a harder, more dense rubber to help it keep its edge fresh, while a shoe made for slabs may have a softer compound that will stick better on nuanced holds but may wear faster.
 With kids' shoes, there isn't as much of a choice when it comes to rubber type.
 We recommend finding a shoe that works for their climbing type.
-The rubber isn't likely to be a limiting factor in the performance of the shoe, but if there is a shoe with rubber that performs poorly, it will be discussed in its individual review.
+The rubber isn't likely to be a limiting factor in the performance of the shoe, but if there is a shoe with rubber that performs poorly, it will be discussed in its review.